devopness/devopness/README.md

 The official Devopness SDK for JavaScript, available for browsers, mobile devices and `Node.js` backends.

-The `Devopness` SDK provides convenient access to the `Devopness` API from applications written in the JavaScript language.
+`Devopness` SDK provides convenient access to the `Devopness` API from applications written in the JavaScript language.
 It includes a pre-defined set of classes for API resources and aims to make it easy and fun to consume `Devopness` API from web apps, Node.js apps, or mobile apps written in the JavaScript language.

 ## About Devopness
 `Devopness` aims to drastically change the way software developers deploy applications and manage on-premise and cloud servers in a secure and performant fashion.